Robert McNamara: Tenure

 In his 13 years at the Bank, he introduced key changes, most notably, shifting the Bank's economic development policies toward targeted poverty reduction.
 Prior to his tenure at the World Bank, poverty did not receive substantial attention as part of international and national economic development; the focus of development had been on industrialization and infrastructure.
 Poverty also came to be redefined as a condition faced by people rather than countries.
 According to Martha Finnemore, the World Bank under McNamara's tenure "sold" states poverty reduction "through a mixture of persuasion and coercion."
 McNamara negotiated, with the conflicting countries represented on the Board, a growth in funds to channel credits for development, in the form of health, food, and education projects.
 He also instituted new methods of evaluating the effectiveness of funded projects.
 One notable project started under McNamara's leadership was the effort to the creation of the Onchocerciasis Control Program to eradicate river blindness by an alliance of the World Bank, WHO, UNDP and FAO.

 The World Bank currently has a scholarship program under his name.

 Controversies

 Robert Kennedy endorsement

 In March 1968, McNamara's friend Senator Robert Kennedy entered the Democratic primaries with aim of challenging Johnson.
 Kennedy asked McNamara to tape a statement praising his leadership during the Cuban Missile Crisis with the understanding that the statement was meant for a TV ad.
 McNamara praised Kennedy's "shrewd diplomacy", saying he had "remained calm and cool, firm, but restrained, never nettled and never rattled".
 Though this was a violation of World Bank rules, McNamara felt guilty over refusing Kennedy's requests to resign and decline the World Bank presidency.
 He was attacked for the tape with the New York Times in an editorial lambasting him for his "poor judgement and poorer taste".
-For a moment, McNamara feared he would be fired from the World Bank.
+For a time, McNamara feared he would be fired from the World Bank.